yasirbhutta/yasirbhutta.github.io/matlab/docs/vectors-matrices.md

 matrix_space = [1 4 7; 2 5 8; 3 6 9]
 ```

-In MATLAB, you can create matrices by entering elements directly.
-Here are some examples:

 **Example #:** Creating a 4x2 Matrix
 ```matlab
 C = [2, 4; 6, 8; 10, 12; 14, 16];